miguelangelhuamani/DeepNLP_SynLSTM_Alerts/README.md

 | Model D  | False            | False                 | False          |
 | Model E  | True             | False                 | True           |

-Estos flags permiten comparar el rendimiento y complejidad de arquitecturas con/sin embeddings de caracteres, SynLSTM y separación de LSTMs para NER/SA.
+These flags enable comparisons of model performance and complexity when using or excluding character embeddings, SynLSTM, and task-specific LSTM layers.

-## Conjunto de Datos
+## 📊 Dataset

-Se utiliza el conjunto de datos CoNLL-2003 para NER.
-El archivo `conll2003_data.pkl` debe estar en el directorio principal.
+The system uses the CoNLL-2003 dataset for Named Entity Recognition.
+The file `conll2003_data.pkl` must be located in the project’s root directory.

-## Contribuciones
+## 🤝 Contributions

-1. Haz un fork del repositorio
+1. Fork the repository
-2. Crea una rama nueva: `git checkout -b feature/nueva-funcionalidad`
+2. Create a new branch: `git checkout -b feature/new-feature`
-3. Realiza los cambios y haz commit: `git commit -am 'Nueva funcionalidad'`
+3. Make your changes and commit: `git commit -am 'Add new feature'`
-4. Sube los cambios: `git push origin feature/nueva-funcionalidad`
+4. Push to your branch: `git push origin feature/new-feature`
-5. Abre un Pull Request
+5. Open a Pull Request

-## Contacto
+## 📬 Contact

-Para consultas o sugerencias, contactar con el equipo del proyecto o el profesor responsable de la asignatura.
+For questions or suggestions, feel free to contact the project team via GitHub Issues or Pull Requests.